DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/istio_argocd.md

     ```yaml
     # 1. Add under controlPlaneParams
-      enabled_resources_synchronizer: true  # Enable resource synchronization for the work cluster
+      enabled_resources_synchronizer: true  # Enable resource synchronization for the worker cluster
-      sync_resource_worker_cluster: "zcl-98"  # Choose the name of the work cluster to monitor and synchronize
+      sync_resource_worker_cluster: "zcl-98"  # Choose the name of the worker cluster to monitor and synchronize

     # 2. Add at the same level as controlPlaneParams
     controlPlaneParamsStruct: